-The benefits of attending for those nominated are obvious, and it’s easy to find yourself focussing on the experience from their point of view.
-But generally, the number of other attendees will far outweigh the winners, and are equally important to your objectives, so therefore delivering an entertaining and stimulating event for all involved will be a measure of its success.
+The benefits of attending for those nominated are obvious.
+But it’s easy to find yourself focusing on the experience from their point of view.
+Generally, the number of other attendees will far outweigh the winners, and are equally important to your objectives.
+Therefore delivering an entertaining and stimulating event for all involved will be a measure of its success.

 Make Event Ceremonies Entertaining

-Long speeches and presentations are not always the most stimulating of spectacles and if you’re in a large venue those at the back might be tempted to slip away early!
+Long speeches and presentations are not always the most stimulating of spectacles.
+If you’re in a large venue those at the back might be tempted to slip away early!
 Here are a few ideas for keeping the momentum and interest levels high throughout your awards ceremony:

-Short Films Of Nominees: borrowing from the Bafta/Oscar format you could use film to showcase each contender and their achievements.
+Borrowing from the Bafta/Oscar format you could use film to showcase each contender and their achievements.
 These only need to be short clips, and could involve using some existing material as well as shooting specific footage.
-In our experience this can be achieved relatively quickly, without blowing your awards ceremony budget, and in return you can add a very visual and engaging element to your event.
+In our experience this can be achieved relatively quickly, without blowing your awards ceremony budget.
+In return you can add a very visual and engaging element to your event.

 For example, an event video with edited highlights from your awards ceremony (make sure that all winners are in it!), is a great marketing tool and one that winners, attendees and sponsors are sure to share.